wojtekmaj/react-calendar/README.md

 }
 ```

+Check the [sample directory](https://github.com/wojtekmaj/react-calendar/tree/master/sample) in this repository for a full working example.
+For more examples and more advanced use cases, check [Recipes](https://github.com/wojtekmaj/react-calendar/wiki/Recipes) in React-Calendar Wiki.

 ### Custom styling

 If you don't want to use default React-Calendar styling to build upon it, you can import React-Calendar by using `import Calendar from 'react-calendar/dist/entry.nostyle';` instead.